OTMOrg/user-service/README.md

 ### Todos

-1. Ping api - App version, App name, App version code, DB check
+1. Ping api - App version, App name, App version code, DB check.
 2. CRUD for User.
-3. PATCH, HEAD and OPTION call implemtation
+3. PATCH, HEAD and OPTION call implemtation.
-4. End to end test
+4. End to end test using REST assured.
-5. Deploy locally to MySQL
+5. Deploy locally to MySQL.
-6. Add spring security
+6. Add spring security.
+7. Do a soft delete why deleting a user.
+8. Have a list of contact detail per user where each contact detail has type, value and verified flag.